Sheriff’s office changing inmate visitation policy

-The Coffee County Sherif’s Department continue to patrol and protect as usual through this COVID-19 pandemic.
+The Coffee County Sheriff’s Department continue to patrol and protect as usual through this COVID-19 pandemic.
 However, at the recommendation from the CDC and the Tennessee Department of Health, the department is implementing a few safeguard policies.

-*Onside visitation that usually occurs in the lobby o the jail will no longer be offered due to proximity in the visitation room
+*Onsite visitation that usually occurs in the lobby of the jail will no longer be offered due to proximity in the visitation room

 *Due to social distancing guidelines and cleaning requirements of devices, the sheriff’s department has switched to off-site visitation to allow family and friends to visit their loved ones who are incarcerated in the Coffee County Jail through smart phone, tablet or computer.